Quand

 did.
 The juke box played "Hello Dolly" sung by Louis

-Armstrong, and Sinatra with "Oh, you crazy moon".
+Armstrong, and you could hear Sinatra crooning "Oh, you crazy

 Many